BioPhoton/ngRe/README.md

 ## Operator `selectChange`

 Operators to select a specific slice from onChanges.
-It is also multi casted over `shareReplay(1)` and also caches the latest value for late subscribers.
+It is also multicasted over `shareReplay(1)` and also caches the latest value for late subscribers.

-This operator is used in combination with `OnChanges` as observable hook.
+This operator is used in combination with `OnChanges` as an observable hook.
 It provides also a very early method of control of the forwarded values.

 Important to mention is that it should have some sort of cache implemented as `new ReplaySubject(1)`